Kathleen Elsey 2013 Plein Air & Studio Painting Workshops

 • Think creatively

-• See shapes, colors and value
+• See shapes, colors and values

 • Be expressive